CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/Setup-post-cluster-deployment.md

-# Setup: Post-Cluster Deployment
+# Setup: Setup AF3 with Simple Ipynb Launcher - PART 2: IPython notebook setup

-This guide explains how to deploy and access the Jupyter Notebook environment for AlphaFold **after the af3-slurm.yaml cluster has already been deployed** with SLURM REST support enabled.
+This guide explains how to deploy and access the Jupyter Notebook environment for AlphaFold **after the af3-slurm.yaml cluster has been deployed** with **SLURM REST support enabled**.
+If you have not followed the steps outlined in [Setup-pre-cluster-deployment.md](./Setup-pre-cluster-deployment.md) before, please do so before continuing.

 ## Prerequisites
 Before proceeding, ensure the following configuration values were set correctly in your `af3-slurm-deployment.yaml` file **prior to deploying the SLURM cluster**:

 ```yaml